BuildingSync/schema/docs/notebooks/bsync_examples/Primary-School-Levels1-2.md

 lobby_tous += lobby_tou_wpy

 # 5.3.4.d looks for normal / design or peak occupancy.
-# Here, we take values from the IDF as the building has been modelled: with no occupants in the mech room, bathroom, lobby or corridors.
+# Here, we take values from the IDF as the building has been modeled: with no occupants in the mech room, lobby, bathroom or corridors.
 lobby_occ_levels = bsync.OccupancyLevels()
 lobby_occ_design = bsync.OccupancyLevel(
     bsync.OccupantQuantityType("Peak total occupants"),